chaitanyabalajireddy/Pinecone_Open-AI/README.md

 # Pinecone_Open-AI

-## Project Title: Document Retrieval System
+## Project Title: Question Answering Bot

-This project implements a document retrieval system using OpenAI, Pinecone, and Sentence Transformers.
+This project implements a Context retrieval system using OpenAI, Pinecone, and Sentence Transformers.
 It is designed to answer questions by retrieving relevant contexts from a dataset and generating responses based on those contexts.

 ### Features